galk-research/pddlsim/docs/contributor_guide/publishing.rst

 Building and publishing PDDLSIM releases
 ========================================

-If you do not have a development environment set up, see :ref:`development-setup`.
+If you do not have a development environment set up, see :ref:`Development setup`.
 Once you do have one however, building instructions will vary depending on how you are developing on PDDLSIM.

 Building and publishing with PDM
 --------------------------------